Which are the best wineries to visit in Tuscany?

 So the only problem, if you’ll forgive the cliché, is knowing where to start and who to prioritize if you’re relatively short on time.
-The following, at least in our summation, are the cream of the crop, the Best Wineries in Tuscany to visit while on a Tuscany Wine Tour.
-The best of the best.
-The elite of Tuscan winemaking and hospitality.
+At least in our summation, the following are the cream of the crop, the best of the best—the elite of Tuscan winemaking and hospitality.

 It needs little introduction – Badia Passignano is the jewel in the vast Antinori family portfolio.
-The estate was purchased by the Antinori’s in 1987 – their dream was to produce a flagship Chianti Riserva wine, based on an exceptional terroir, old Chianti vines, and state-of-the-art winemaking.
+The estate was purchased by the Antinori in 1987 – their dream was to produce a flagship Chianti Riserva wine based on exceptional terroir, old Chianti vines, and state-of-the-art winemaking.
 Today, visits to Chianti don’t get much more atmospheric – the hamlet was built around a Benedictine Vallombrosan abbey, which showcases a magnificent fresco of The Last Supper.
 Head here to admire the spectacular views before savoring the Michelin-starred gastronomy of Osteria di Passignano.
 It has long been one of Tuscany’s best-loved dining destinations.
-Intricate, Tuscan-inspired dishes fly the local-produce flag, and the wine list is mightily impressive.
+Intricate, Tuscan-inspired dishes fly the local-produce flag, and the wine list is imposing.
 It doesn’t get much better than this.

 Website: www.antinori.it